General , Wills

 Why Are Digital Assets Especially Important for Young People?

-Young people typically have a far greater digital footprint than older generations.
+Young people tend to possess a digital footprint which far exceeds what older generations have accumulated.
 Digital assets fall into three categories:

-It is disconcerting for friends and family to be prompted to congratulate you on a work anniversary when you passed away six months ago.
-Without documented credentials, valuable digital assets can be permanently lost.
+Friends and family members find it strange when they must congratulate you on your work anniversary because you passed away six months ago.
+Without documented credentials, valuable digital assets can be permanently lost .

 How Easy Is It to Write a Will?